hypar-io/HyparFunctionInfo/README.md

 # Hypar Function Data
- Example data for Hypar functions accepting file inputs.
- Folders are named for the displayed function names in the Hypar function library, with each folder containing file data relevant for that function.
+ Example data for Hypar functions accepting file inputs.\n Folders are named for the displayed function names in the Hypar function library, with each folder containing file data relevant for that function.